Used 20ft Container Features

 This will depend on how you use your container and the environment it's situated in.

-A well cared for unit should last for many years (15+) after its re-sale date - see our care instructions for more information on caring for your container.
+A well cared for new unit should last for many years (20+) - see our care instructions section on our FAQs page for more information on caring for your container.

 In order to offer the best possible price, we'll source your container from the depot offering the best price.

 Your container will then typically be delivered from the depot on a HIAB Lorry.
-The lorry mounted craine will then be used to place your container on the pre-prepared location.
+The lorry mounted crane will then be used to place your container on the pre-prepared location.

 Please ensure you have prepared the ground prior to your container being delivered.